mpnally/Terrifically-Simple-JSON/README.md

 ## _id

-The `_id` property is used to state the identity of the data model entity corresponding to a JSON object.
+The `_id` property holds the identity of the data model entity corresponding to a JSON object.
 Its value is always a URL (possibly relative).
 Here is an example of its use:

 ```JSON